 Long before Brisbane became Brisbane, it was Mian-jin to the original Indigenous inhabitants.
 Kids can learn more about Aboriginal cultural heritage by following the Nurri Millen Totem Trail at Boondall Wetlands, where they can spot aluminium totems that reveal how the clans used the wetlands.

 They can also enjoy exploring the bikeway, boardwalk and walking tracks, wildlife spotting and bird watching and visiting the Conservation Centre for informative displays and activities.

 7. Picnic at a park

 You can’t really say you’ve visited Brisbane until you’ve visited one of the gorgeously green parks around the city.
-Roma Street Parklands, New Farm Park, Kidspace, Colmslie Beach Reserve and Kalinga Park are just a few of your options!
+Roma Street Parklands, New Farm Park, Kidspace, Colmslie Beach Reserve and Kalinga Park are just a few of your options.

-Bursting with flowers, wildlife and plenty of playgrounds to keep the little ones busy, the parks (especially the ones on the river) are a major drawcard for families and gatherings every weekend.
+Bursting with flowers, wildlife and plenty of playgrounds to keep the little ones busy, the parks (especially the ones on the river) are a major drawcard for families every weekend.
 Stop by a local deli or café on your way or pack a picnic lunch from home, spread out a blanket and relax.

 Bring your wallet